grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     when prompted.

 > [!IMPORTANT]
 > If the calibration fails, reboot the device, and attempt again.
-If the failure continues, then the display may be faulty and require replacement.
+If the failure continues, then the display might be faulty and require replacement.

 4.  **Launch SDT –** Once the device has rebooted and is at the Windows Desktop, use Windows Explorer to navigate to the USB drive.
 Select